a+ a- print

 A Grassroots Movement

-SGI exhibitions such as "Seeds of Change: The Earth Charter and Human Potential" seek to foster an ethos of responsibility for global and social issues.
+Exhibitions such as “Seeds of Change: The Earth Charter and Human Potential” created by the SGI and the Earth Charter International seek to foster an ethos of responsibility for global and social issues.
 (India, September 2007)

-As an NGO in consultative status with the United Nations, the SGI is active in awareness-raising and public education focusing on peace, disarmament, human rights and sustainable development.
-Humanitarian relief has also been an important field of activity for the SGI.
+In 1983, the SGI was accredited as a nongovernmental organization (NGO) in consultative status with the United Nations Economic and Social Council (ECOSOC).
+In this capacity, the SGI is active in awareness-raising and public education focusing on peace, disarmament, human rights education, and environment and sustainability, as well as gender equality and women’s empowerment.
+Humanitarian relief has also been an important area of activity.

-Ikeda fostered among SGI members a strong ethos of responsibility for global and social issues.
-This same spirit of global citizenship is a key characteristic of the various educational institutions he founded.
-More than simply carrying out a particular religious practice, members see the mission of the SGI as one of bringing Buddhist wisdom to bear on the task of resolving the problems confronting the world, and of building solidarity for social justice and peace.
+Ikeda fostered among Soka Gakkai members a strong ethos of responsibility for global and social issues.
+This same spirit of global citizenship is a defining characteristic of the various educational institutions he founded.
+More than simply carrying out a particular religious practice, members see the mission of the Soka Gakkai as one of bringing Buddhist wisdom to bear on the task of resolving the problems confronting the world, and of building solidarity for social justice and peace.
 Such activism may be at odds with a popular image of Buddhism as a practice of placid withdrawal from the complexities of society.

-The thrust of the organization's social engagement philosophy is distilled in the reply given by Ikeda, during a trip to the Soviet Union in 1974, when he was challenged by Soviet Premier Kosygin to define the ideology of his Buddhist movement.
-Ikeda's answer was "Peace, culture and education, the underlying basis of which is humanism."2
+The thrust of the organization’s approach to social engagement is distilled in the reply given by Ikeda during a trip to the Soviet Union in 1974, when he was challenged by Soviet Premier Aleksey Kosygin to define the ideology of his Buddhist movement.
+Ikeda’s answer was “Peace, culture and education, the underlying basis of which is humanism.”
+[2]

-Peace, culture and education have become the standard of the SGI organization and this formulation continues to guide the broad range of activities that SGI organizations and individual members carry out in their respective societies.
+Promoting peace, culture and education, based on respect for the dignity of life, has become the standard of the Soka Gakkai and this formula continues to guide the broad range of activities that national organizations and individual members carry out in their respective societies.
+(In 2021, the Soka Gakkai Charter was announced to articulate the organization’s guiding principles in the realm of social engagement.)

 Supporting the UN